Nova Scotia School Lunch Program

 Read More: nslunch.ca

-Since our early leadership in developing breakfast programs across Nova Scotia, Nourish Nova Scotia has played a key role in strengthening and advocating for school food initiatives—particularly those that enhance access to nutritious food for all students and foster engagement and learning around food.
-When the Nova Scotia School Lunch Program was announced by the Province of Nova Scotia, we were thrilled, and today our work continues: creating new opportunities for students to learn about food and actively participate in food initiatives at their schools—whether in the classroom, the cafeteria, or outdoors on school grounds.
+Since our early leadership in developing breakfast programs across Nova Scotia, Nourish Nova Scotia has played a key role in strengthening and advocating for school food initiatives—especially those that enhance access to nutritious food for all students and foster meaningful engagement and learning around food.
+When the Province of Nova Scotia announced the Nova Scotia School Lunch Program, we were thrilled.
+Today, our work continues as we create new opportunities for students to learn about food and actively participate in food initiatives at their schools—whether in the classroom, the cafeteria, or outdoors on school grounds.

 Learn More with What’s for Lunch?